 The OECD monitors the extent to which policies adapt to growth, resilience and sustainability needs

-The OECD publishes an annual Agricultural Policy Monitoring and Evaluation report, which reviews developments in agricultural policies and provides up-to-date estimates of government support to agriculture for all OECD and the European Union as a whole, plus key emerging economies.
-The 2019 edition includes Argentina, Brazil, People’s Republic of China, Costa Rica, India, Kazakhstan, the Philippines, the Russian Federation, South Africa, Ukraine, and Viet Nam.
-Colombia, which became the 37th member of the OECD in April 2020, is included as an 13th emerging economy in the data aggregates presented in this report.
+The OECD publishes an annual Agricultural Policy Monitoring and Evaluation report, which reviews developments in agricultural policies and provides up-to-date estimates of government support to agriculture for all OECD members and the European Union as a whole, plus key emerging economies.
+The 2021 edition includes Argentina, Brazil, People’s Republic of China, India, Indonesia, Kazakhstan, the Philippines, the Russian Federation, South Africa, Ukraine, and Viet Nam.
 The report puts special emphasis on reviewing initial policy responses to the COVID-19 pandemic relevant to the agro-food sector, and highlights both developments in the productivity and sustainability performance of agricultural production and policy changes affecting this performance.

 Prior to being included in the annual report, countries undergo an in-depth country review which discusses in detail strengths and weaknesses of both the country’s agricultural sector and its agricultural institutions and policy environment.
 The subsequent partnership for the annual report builds on these studies to follow agricultural policy developments.
 Countries also provide important peer review of both policy data and analyses in the report.

 Data underpinning the report come from the OECD producer and consumer support estimates (PSE and CSE) database.
 The OECD uses a standardised methodology to create this set of agricultural support indicators that allow for comparison of agricultural support between countries, and over time.
 This methodology is continuously updated and refined to maintain and improve its relevance in a changing policy environment.